Maelbeek metro station

-The station opened as a premetro (underground tram) station on 17 December 1969 and became a full metro station on 20 September 1976.
-Following the reorganisation of the Brussels Metro on 4 April 2009, it is served by lines 1 and 5, which cross Brussels from east to west.
+The station opened on 17 December 1969 as a premetro (underground tram) station on the tram line between De Brouckère and Schuman.
+This station was upgraded to full metro status on 20 September 1976, serving former east–west line 1 (further split in 1982 into former lines 1A and 1B).
+Then, following the reorganisation of the Brussels Metro on 4 April 2009, it now lies on the joint section of east–west lines 1 and 5.